zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency03.md

 ### Intercase dependencies

-This test is done only when [CONSISTENCY01](./consistency01.md) succeeds
+This test is done only when [CONSISTENCY01](./consistency01.md) succeeds.